convexfi/intradayModel/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Model and forecast financial intraday signals, including trading volume and volatility, using state-space models.
-Currently, the univaraite state-space model for intraday trading volume is available.
+# intradayModel

+Our package unlocks the power of intraday trading for you.
+With state-of-the-art state-space models, you can effortlessly decompose and forecast financial intraday signals.
+Our package now offers a univariate model for intraday trading volume, with more exciting features on intraday volatility and multivariate models coming soon.

 ## Installation